Anandamide & CBG

 So what does the phytocannabinoid (plant-based cannabinoid) CBG have to do with all this?
 Its mission is simple and critical.
 Remember that enzyme FAAH that breaks down anandamide?
 CBG inhibits it.
 So, when CBG is in your system, your anandamide levels increase.
 And as you now know, when anandamide levels increase, so does your inner balance and sense of well-being.

 CBG is non-intoxicating and will not get you high.
-It also has loads of other beneficial effects.
 Sometimes it’s difficult to sift through all the buzz about cannabinoids and know what is true and which products are the best.
 At The Hemp Haus, we believe in sharing our knowledge of and experience with CBD and other cannabinoids in the most transparent way possible.
 Knowing how these natural compounds work with our bodies empowers us with the ability to be involved in and understand how to treat and heal ourselves.